-What percentage of the site approximately 85% is projected to be impervious surface once the proposed development has been constructed?
-Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management:Stormwater detention will be provided.
-Environmental Quality Is the development located within, or likely to affect any of the following: Water supply watersheds? (not selected) Yes No Significant groundwater recharge areas? (not selected) Yes No 3.
+What percentage of the site 95% is projected to be impervious surface once the proposed development has been constructed?

+Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management:An underground stormwater detention vault will be utilized to detain stormwater.
+An outlet control structure will be installed to allow the stormwater to release over time at an allow rate per the City of Atlanta Stormwater Ordinance.
+Some retention will also be provided onsite by utilizing green roof/rooftop planters and permeable pavements.
+Environmental Quality Is the development located within, or likely to affect any of the following: Water supply watersheds? (not selected) Yes No 2.
+Significant groundwater recharge areas? (not selected) Yes No 3.
 Wetlands? (not selected) Yes No 4.
 Protected mountains? (not selected) Yes No 5.
 Protected river corridors? (not selected) Yes No 6.
 Floodplains? (not selected) Yes No 7.
 Historic resources? (not selected) Yes No 8.
-Other environmentally sensitive resources? (not selected) Yes No If you answered yes to any q If you answered yes to any question above, describe how the identified resource(s) may be affected: Back to Top
+Other environmentally sensitive resources? (not selected) Yes No If you answered yes to any question above, describe how the identified resource(s) may be affected: Back to Top